rafael-santiago/macgonuts/doc/MANUAL.md

 The same effect of the prior command but now at each half second ``macgonuts`` will inject in the network one fake ``ARP`` resolution.

-Nice, but Eve also wants to avoid interrupting any communication between ``Alice <-> Bob``, in this way she can sit on and eavesdropping (what a nice pun, huh?!) their channel.
+Nice, but Eve also wants to avoid interrupting any communication between ``Alice <-> Bob``, in this way, she can sit on and eavesdropping (what a nice pun, huh?!) their channel.
 It can be done by passing ``redirect`` flag:

 ```